646: Gone With the Sinned Edition

 And this was before we had all the generous social programs America is known for now, unless you're listening in archives.

-He and his wife and the one child their seemingly loveless marriage produced spent that time living in church basements, friends' homes, and motels while Jimmy tried to earn his way as a pastor and a gospel singer.
+He and his wife and the one child their seemingly loveless marriage produced spent that time living in church basements, friends' homes, and motels while while Jimmy tried to earn his way as a pastor and a gospel singer.

-I feel like if you're destitute as a preacher, you're getting a pretty firm sign from your boss to pick a different line of work.
+I feel like if you're destitute as a preacher, you're getting a pretty firm sign from your boss to pick a different line of work, right?
+Right.
+God keeps giving him tips.

 Jimmy, I know a guy at Cutco Knives.
+I think.

-Now, also, according to a story that's almost certainly bullshit, at one point during this period of terrible, terrible poverty, the music label that his cousin Jerry had signed with reached out to him about being their first gospel artist, but he turned him down because he felt a calling to preach the gospel.
+So, now also, according to a story that's almost certainly bullshit, at one point during this period of terrible, terrible poverty, the music label that his cousin Jerry had signed with reached out to him about being their first gospel artist but he turned him down because he felt a calling to preach the gospel and that's such a fucking insane story to make up because if it was true it would mean that he intentionally subjected his family to starvation level poverty because he wanted to tell people about jesus in a non-musical way right gospel music is so goddamn preaching the gospel that they call it gospel fucking music Right there in the name.

 Right there in the name.
+But whatever.

 Yeah, Jimmy, you could have been as famous as Jerry Lee Lewis if you'd wanted to.
+You just didn't want to.

 Yeah, they originally offered me the Joe Rogan experience, but I said, nah, give it to the guy with the name that matches.
+I feel like it's not.

 But yeah, but he preached his way through the 50s doing tent revivals and shit like that throughout the South.